Two Factor / TOTP Backup Codes

 Showing backup codes once

 We only want to show backup codes to the user once, immediately after they first enable TOTP.
 This is because this is when we are most sure that the current user should in fact have access to these secrets.
-To accomplish this, we list codes assigned to the current user in the LiveView handler for enabling TOTP, and when these codes are present show a modal containing them.

 Consuming a backup code